Stercora Biosciences

 Live Biotherapeutic

 P. stercorea as a live probiotic therapeutic.
-GMP-candidate strain isolation underway via Prof. Karen Scott (Aberdeen).
+GMP-candidate strain isolation via Prof. Karen Scott (Aberdeen).
 Oxford gnotobiotic causal challenge programme designed with Prof. Kevin Foster.

 ⚗️